dshope11/FYS3150/code_examples/low_level/README.md

 # Welcome!

 This is a README for a now work in progress.
-I ([@NilsECT](https://github.com/NilsECT)) will be adding some low level optimisation examples along with some tips, tricks and useful links (not the video game character).
+I ([@NilsECT](https://github.com/NilsECT)) will be adding some low level optimisation examples along with some tips, tricks and useful links, not the video game character though he would be useful in a pinch.

 ##### A note on the language used:
 The text may appear less serious than the information presented.